cloudcreativity/laravel-stripe/README.md

   -e, --expand[=EXPAND]    The paths to expand (multiple values allowed)
 ```

-> This console command is provided for debugging purposes.
+> This console command is provided for debugging data in your Stripe API.

 ## Contributing